 If you son is angry and having a bad attitude, teach him to take a break and cool off.
 “Go to your room and settle down until you can talk about your anger without using your body to show it.”
 When your son returns, talk to him about more constructive responses.

-If you discipline your child to change behavior, but a bad attitude remains, then the discipline is incomplete.
+If you discipline your child to change behavior but a bad attitude remains, the discipline is incomplete.
 A child who adjusts behavior but continues to harbor a poor attitude needs to learn honor.
 If not addressed, bad attitudes just get worse.

 Dr. Scott Turansky is an author and speaker known for his heartfelt parenting approach.
 He offers moms practical, real-life advice for many of parenting’s greatest challenges and is the founder of the National Center for Biblical Parenting.